Let’s face it. AC problems suck – especially during peak hot spells when you rely on your air conditioner to stay

 If there’s a problem with your thermostat, your air conditioner might not be getting the right instructions.
 Your thermostat may need to be recalibrated or replaced.

 Air Conditioner Problems from Inadequate Maintenance

 Dirt and grime build up over time and can lead to AC problems.

 When filters and condenser coils in an air conditioning unit become dirty, it will not operate properly.
-Efficiency is compromised, and breakdowns are more likely.
+Efficiency is compromised, and breakdowns are more likely than not.

 Clogged AC drains

 Your air conditioner removes moisture from the air and disposes of it through drain lines.
-If they’re dirty or blocked water can back up into your AC system.
+If they’re dirty or blocked, water can back up into your AC system.
 It could damage the unit or cause mold to accumulate.